Ziehl-Abegg: Ziehl-Abegg US

-Responsible for fulfillment of fans in the US and Mexico, The plant produces EC motors, AC fans, and ZA-Plus fans In the ECblue production center named from a suggestion made from by a prized apprentice named Alex Morales.
-Not to be mistaken by the first apprentice in the Guilford Apprentice program known as GAP in brief: Vance Brady who paved the path for the now strong and proud team of eleven technically advanced apprentices.
-The facility was expanded in early 2020 and now stands at over 140,000 square feet.
+Responsible for fulfilment of fans in the US and Mexico, the plant produces EC motors, AC fans, and ZA-Plus fans.
+The ECblue production centre was named following a suggestion from a prize-winning apprentice named Alex Morales.

 Ziehl-Abegg USA

 Ziehl-Abegg USA Inc. is the North American subsidiary of the German high-tech company Ziehl-Abegg SE, headquartered in Künzelsau, Baden-Württemberg.
 Ziehl-Abegg is actively expanding its presence in the United States to strengthen its position as a technology leader in ventilation, control, and drive technology.